How to Find the Best Time to Post

 However, let’s first address the idea that there are general best practices and “rules of thumb” to follow when determining when the best times to post on social media are.
 Some may think that the best times to post on each social media platform can be determined by the nature of the platform.
 For instance, LInkedIn is used extensively in the business world, so common wisdom tells you that you should post during business hours.
 Instagram and Twitter may be used extensively during lunch breaks or later in the afternoon when people may be looking for a quick distraction.
 You may think that Facebook users tend to be more active around the evening hours to scroll through their Feeds.

 In some situations, this common wisdom may be true.
-However, we live in a world in which determining the best times to post on social media for business or an individual often comes down to knowing the behavior and habits of your target audience.
+However, we live in a world in which determining the best times to post on social media for a business or an individual often comes down to knowing the behavior and habits of your target audience.
 This is where social media analytics tools come into play.

 As part of this, analyzing your past posts’ performance can be a valuable practice in discovering when to post on social media for your business or brand.
 Once you have this information, you can devise a data-backed posting strategy to increase, for instance, your post interaction rate.